 160,000 young people currently live in Russian orphanages, 70% of whom are considered to have ‘mental deficiency’ or physical disabilities.
-‘Mental deficiency’ is a broad term which covers a wide range of learning disabilities, behavioral issues and serious psychological disorders.
+‘Mental deficiency’ is a broad term that covers a wide range of learning disabilities, behavioral issues and serious psychological disorders.
 Young people growing up in the Russian care system are evaluated at an early age and then placed in certain types of institutions depending on the results of these evaluations.
 Performed by external experts who only meet the youth briefly, these evaluations are often inaccurate.
-Shy or traumatized children are regularly assessed to be incapable of learning and are then placed in institutions where only limited learning opportunities are available.
-For those that manage to graduate out of the system (25% do not) a low level of education and lack of basic social skills make it difficult for them to find their place in life.
+Shy or traumatized children regularly are assessed to be incapable of learning and then are placed in institutions where only limited learning opportunities are available.
+For those that manage to graduate out of the system (25% do not), a low level of education and lack of basic social skills make it difficult for them to find their place in life.

 Primary Location: Moscow

 Funded Since: 2010

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.